entelecheia/hyfi-fetcher/README.md

 - GitHub: [https://github.com/entelecheia/hyfi-fetcher][repo-url]
 - PyPI: [https://pypi.org/project/hyfi-fetcher][pypi-url]

-HyFI-Fetcher is a LLM powered web scraping tool for HyFI.
+HyFI-Fetcher is an LLM powered web scraping tool for HyFI.
 It is designed to extract data from various websites and serve as a plugin for HyFI.

 ## Changelog